top of page

 Partial Recruitment Support

-You want to keep the larger piece of your recruitment process in-house but need support during specific recruitment steps?
+Do you want to keep the larger piece of your recruitment process with your in-house team, but need support during specific recruitment steps?
 The RPO provider supports your organization during certain stages of the talent acquisition process, such as application management, interview scheduling, and background checks.

 Shortlisting Solution

 Wish to keep recruitment in-house while continuously receiving the best-qualified candidates for your open positions?
-RPO service providers offer talent sourcing services to identify the best talent for your external positions, while you stay in control of the selection part.
-This service includes active candidate screening, approaching passive professionals, and building talent communities as we go.
+RPO service providers offer talent sourcing services to identify the best talent for your external positions and create a talent pipeline - while you control the candidate selection part.
+This recruitment process service includes active candidate screening, approaching passive candidates, and building talent communities as we go.

 Advantages of Collaborating with Serendi

-By putting the candidate attraction and handling into our hands, your in-house HR and line managers can focus on the selection and assessment part.
-They know that sourcing, recruitment marketing, and talent targeting are in the reliable hands of Serendi's sourcing experts.
+By putting the candidate attraction and handling into our hands, your in-house HR and line managers can focus on the candidate selection and assessment part.
+They know that talent sourcing, recruitment marketing, and talent targeting are in the hands of Serendi's sourcing experts.

 When does RPO apply?